 - If SrxlevServingCell > Sprioritysearch1 and SqualServingCell > Sprioritysearch2 then the UE shall search for inter frequency layers of higher priority at least every Thigher_priority_search ,where Thigher_priority_search is described in section 4.2.2.

-- If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 then the UE shall search for all inter frequency layers based on the requirements below.
+- If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 then the UE shall search for all inter frequency layers of equal or lower priority and also search for all higher priority layers in the normal performance group based on the requirements below.
+The UE is not required to search for and measure FDD inter-frequency layers of higher priority in the reduced performance group.

 If E-DCH resources are allocated to the UE or timer T321 [16] is running, the UE is not required to perform interfrequency cell identification or measurements as continuous HS-DSCH reception is required.